 At baptism, the parents accept the responsibility to bring up the child in the practice of the faith.
 They become the first teachers of the faith for their children in what is called the Domestic Church.

 Godparents/Sponsors must be active, practicing Catholics in good standing with the Church, at least 16 years of age having received all of the Initiation Sacraments of Baptism, Eucharist and Confirmation.
 Godparents who are married must be in a valid marriage in the Catholic Church.
 Parents of the child/person being baptized are not permitted to be a Godparent.

-Adults who are seeking baptism should contact Jeff Botos: [email protected] for information about the R.C.I.A.
-(Rite of Christian Initiation Adults)
+Adults who are seeking baptism should contact Jeff Botos: [email protected] for information about the O.C.I.A.
+(Order of Christian Initiation Adults)

 The Catholic Sacrament of Reconciliation (also known as the Sacrament of Penance, Penance and Reconciliation, or Confession) has three elements: conversion, confession and celebration.
 In it we find God's unconditional forgiveness, and as a result we are called to forgive others.

 Reconciliation is celebrated on Saturday from 3:30-4:30 PM or by appointment.

 The Second Vatican Council and our parish’s Mission Statement affirm that: “The Eucharist is ‘the source and summit’ of the Christian life.”
 All of our faith life, service, and relationships are centered in the Eucharist.
 The other sacraments, and indeed all ecclesiastical ministries and works of the apostolate, are bound up with the Eucharist and are oriented toward it.
 For in the blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself, our Pasch.
 "The Eucharist is the efficacious sign and sublime cause of that communion in the divine life and that unity of the People of God by which the Church is kept in being.
 It is the culmination both of God's action sanctifying the world in Christ and of the worship men offer to Christ and through him to the Father in the Holy Spirit."

 Finally, by the Eucharistic celebration, we already unite ourselves with the heavenly liturgy and anticipate eternal life, when God will be all in all.